-M'LENNON: That is probably appropriately addressed to me.
-M' Broher has been a very etrong advocate for a netter deal for people on Bars Struit.
-I think he has done a terrific job over the last few years.
-Through its efforts be as probably more reapprisible than anybody else for the production of the vehicle subsidy.
-I would think: He continues to lobby Federal politicians about that matter, and my department continues to support him in those efforts.
-Essentially that is an issue that needs to be taken up at a government level, rather than with TT-Line management.
-What we have provided for here is the closest thing to a nightway we will probably ever see on Bass Strait frankly, with a dely monohold service and operating all year round with a massive increase in the number of cars that we bring across Bass Strait in a year compared to the current service.
-It Brohler-now has much more ammunition for his ongoing campaign with sederal politicians of both political persuasions because we have the road now and we will continue to support him in his offorts to get the cost down of eventing on that road for that car
+A LENNON: That is probably appropriately addressed to me.
+Mr Broker has been a very europ acrosse or a setter deal for people or Base Strait.
+I trink he has dode a terrific job over the last few years.
+Through the affords to be probably more responsible than anybody each for the job over the last weptide subsidy.
+Through the he continues to to body Federal politicans about that matter, and my department continues to support him in those efforts.
+Essentially that is an Issue that needs to be taken up at a government level, rather than with TT-Line management.
+What we have provided for here is the closest thing to a highway we will probably ever see on Bass Strait frankly, with a delly monobuil service and operating all year round with a massive increase in the number of cars that we bring across Bass Strait in a year compared to the current service.
+At Scotler now has much more armunition for his organize compalgrewith.
+Ederal politicians of both political persuasions because we have the toad now individual continue to support him in his efforts to pay the cost down of every line on that road for that car.